throughput-ec/ThesisIsCode/git/01_VersionControl.md

 + Here is line two
 ```

 `git` tells us we have deleted the line `Now this is line two` and inserted the line `Here is line two`.
-This way `git` stores each _committed_ change as the _subtraction of 0 or more elements_, and _addition of zero or more elements_.
-This way we don't have to store whole versions of each file every time we make a change.
-The final version of a file is the sum total of all additions and subtractions, in order.
+But, in the back end of the system, `git` now has two versions of the same file, the original and the new version, and presents us with the places these two files differ.
+[The `git` documentation](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F#what_is_git_section) gives you a much fuller picture of how this all works.

-So why do it?
+So why use `git`?

 ## Why use Version Control?